 MaineGeneral Medical Center continues to closely monitor this pandemic and follow guidelines from the Centers for Disease Control and Prevention (CDC) as we are committed to caring for you and your family.

 Your Cancer Care

-When you have a cancer diagnosis, you want and deserve the best care, close to home.
+When you have a cancer diagnosis or a blood disorder, you want and deserve the best care, close to home.

-Dedicated, compassionate staff at the Harold Alfond Center for Cancer Care in Augusta, Maine, care for more than 12 percent of Maine's cancer population and see more than 7,000 patients with a cancer diagnosis annually, including more than 1,100 newly diagnosed cases.
+Our dedicated, compassionate staff care for more than 12 percent of Maine's cancer population and see more than 7,000 patients with a cancer diagnosis annually, including more than 1,200 newly diagnosed cases a year.

 Cancers We Treat